TatianaAlexenko/KinectSkeletonSerialization/README.md

 ===========================

 Serialize and Deserialize a Microsoft Kinect Skeleton to JSON string and back.
+Code is in C# and meant to be used with Microsoft Kinect SDK.

 I needed to serialize AND deserealize Kinect Skeletons to some string Format.
 I found this https://github.com/dodilp/kinectcouchbase/blob/master/Kinect.Server/SkeletonSerializer.cs, but it didn't have deseralization back to skeleton.